serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 service: myService

-projectDir: ./ # Boundary of a project in which service is configured.
-Influences file resolution

 frameworkVersion: '2'
 configValidationMode: warn # Modes for config validation. `error` throws an exception, `warn` logs error to console, `off` disables validation at all.
 The default is warn.
 enableLocalInstallationFallback: false # If set to 'true', guarantees that it's a locally (for service, in its node_modules) installed framework which processes the command